Turbocharger and Supercharger and Naturally aspirated

 - Low rpm and high rpm power without heat

-- Does not use engine oil
+- Do not use engine oil

 Disadvantages: